Skip to main content

 3. Environment configuration

 To initialize the OBPM Connector, define specific environment variables in your gc-applications-live repository.
 Define common variables in values.yaml.
-Define connector-specific variables in the following files:
+Define connector-specific variables in the following files: For the full property list for each connector, including defaults and descriptions, see Reference.

 Define common parameters